spatius/relate/docs/source/data-connect.md

 ]
 ```

-If in some mutation, for example, `updatePageState` we mutate the page with `_id` b and set state to published.
+If in some mutation, for example, `updatePageState` we mutate the page with `_id` b and set the state to published.
 This list will be updated to reflect that change:

 ```js
 [